Disappearance of Maura Murray

-Maura Murray (born May 4, 1982) is an American woman who disappeared on the evening of February 9, 2004, after a car crash on Route 112 near Woodsville, New Hampshire, a village in the town of Haverhill.
+On February 9, 2004, Maura Murray (born May 4, 1982), a 21-year-old nursing student at the University of Massachusetts Amherst (UMass Amherst), disappeared after a car crash on Route 112 near Woodsville, a village in the town of Haverhill, New Hampshire.
+She was completing her junior year at the time and has not been seen since.
 Her whereabouts remain unknown.
-She was a 21-year-old nursing student completing her junior year at the University of Massachusetts Amherst at the time of her disappearanceֹ.